Viruses that can lead to cancer

 Vaccines against HPV

-Because the vaccines are still fairly new (first approved in 2006), and it often takes decades for cancer to develop, it’s not yet known how well they will protect against it, or exactly which types of cancers it might help prevent.
+Because the vaccines are still fairly new (first approved in 2006), and it often takes decades for cancer to develop, it’s not yet known how well they will protect against it, or exactly which types of cancers they might help prevent.
 These vaccines and others like them are being studied further.

 See HPV Vaccines for more on this.